BodenmillerGroup/cytomapper_publication/data/README.md

 # Example data

-The scripts contained in the `Preprocessing` folder can be run to download the data and to generate the datasets used to illustrate the `cytomapper` package.
+This folder contains example data to highlight the usability of the [cytomapper](https://www.bioconductor.org/packages/release/bioc/html/cytomapper.html) package.

-## List of example datasets

-- Pancreas data (Imaging Mass Cytometry)

 ## Pancreas data (Imaging Mass Cytometry)

-Raw Imaging Mass Cytometry (IMC) data are computationally processed using a segmentation pipeline (available at https://github.com/BodenmillerGroup/ImcSegmentationPipeline).
+Raw Imaging Mass Cytometry (IMC) data are computationally processed using a segmentation pipeline (available at [https://github.com/BodenmillerGroup/ImcSegmentationPipeline](https://github.com/BodenmillerGroup/ImcSegmentationPipeline)).
 This produces image stacks containing the raw pixel values for > 35 channels, masks containing the segmented cells, cell-level expression, metadata information as well as a number of image-level meta information.